Test your “social fitness” and firm up problem areas

 Reflective: Who is there to tell it like it is?

 Everyone needs a mirror.
 Unlike a real mirror, it can sometimes be hard to see ourselves clearly when it comes to our performance.
-Think about the people in your life who are brutally honest with you, proudly let you know when you’re doing well, and call you out when you’ve hit a slump.
+Think about the people in your life who are brutally honest with you, proudly let you know when you’re doing well, and call you out when you’ve hit a bump or slump.
+To strengthen your social fitness, follow HPRC’s tips for giving and receiving negative feedback, and think about how you might build and maintain healthy relationship habits.

-Quantity & Quality: Do you have a good balance of those few relationships that are deep and connected as well as a wide net of contacts, friends, or acquaintances?
+Quality & quantity: Do you have a good balance of those few relationships that are deep and connected as well as a wide network of contacts, friends, or acquaintances?

 When you think about the different types of relationships you have, keep in mind that both quality and quantity can matter.
-It might be that you have lots of people you can reach out to for information, but only a few you can really turn to when you’re feeling down.
-Both breadth and depth are important, but you have to find the balance that works well for you.
+You might have lots of people you can reach out to for information, but only a few you can really turn to when you’re feeling down.
+Both breadth and depth are important.
+Find the balance that works for you.
+To strengthen your social fitness, deepen the social bonds you currently have, and think about how you might expand your social network.

 Network: Do you have meaningful relationships across the board?

-Consider the 6 main social network areas: Family (parents, spouse, kids, and relatives), friends (battle buddies or close confidants), acquaintances (neighbors or members of hobby groups), co-workers (teammates or other Military Service Members), community (religious organizations or school communities), and professionals (doctors, financial planners, teachers, etc.).
-Do you feel you have meaningful relationships (whatever the type) in most or all areas?
+Consider the 6 main social network areas: Family (parents, spouse, kids, and relatives), friends (battle buddies or close confidants), acquaintances (neighbors or members of hobby groups), coworkers (teammates or other Service Members), community (religious organizations or school communities), and professionals (doctors, financial planners, teachers, etc.).
+Do you feel you have meaningful relationships—whatever the type—in most or all areas?
+To strengthen your social fitness, seek connections in various social network areas, and think about how you might get more involved in your community.

 Resources for social fitness

-If you notice that some of these questions are tough to answer, it might be a good time to focus on your social fitness goals.
+If you find some of these questions are tough to answer, it might be a good time to focus on your social fitness goals.
 First, think about what your goals are.
-Then check out HPRC’s Social Fitness section for tools and tips to help you get there.
+Then, check out HPRC’s Social Fitness section for tools and tips to help you get there.
+A good place to start would be trying these HPRC’s social fitness self-checks:

-Sarah Steward, of the Henry M. Jackson Foundation, is a Social Health Scientist for the Consortium for Health and Military Performance (CHAMP) at the Uniformed Services University of the Health Sciences (USU).
+Sarah Steward is a former social health scientist for the Consortium for Health and Military Performance (CHAMP) at the Uniformed Services University of the Health Sciences (USU).

 * The opinions and assertions expressed herein are those of the author and do not necessarily reflect the official policy or position of USU or DoD.
 The contents of this publication are the sole responsibility of the author and do not necessarily reflect the views, opinions, or policies of The Henry M. Jackson Foundation for the Advancement of Military Medicine, Inc. Mention of trade names, commercial products, or organizations does not imply endorsement by the U.S. Government.
 The author has no financial interests or relationships to disclose.